abir-taheer/cuddly-memory/README.md

     npm start
     ```

 This should open a browser window that leads to your react application.
-The react application will automatically hot reload
+The react application will automatically hot reload.